The Nature of Post-Starburst Galaxies: Real Deal or Masquerading Impostors?

 Using apertures between $6-8\kpc$ to evaluate galaxy spectra and photometry does not change our main conclusions, however, using significantly smaller or larger apertures would definitely affect our general results.
 See, e.g., Figure~\ref{fig:PSBs_fraction} below for an example of the effect of changing apertures.

-When computing the fractional contribution of PSBs among other galaxies (e.g., in Section~\ref{sec:discussion_impostor}), we consider all projections as independent and therefore every galaxy contributes to 16 entries in the final sample.
-However, to address average physical properties of PSBs (see, e.g., Figure~\ref{fig:PSBs_SFMS}) and the fraction of interacting systems (see, e.g., Figure~\ref{fig:PSBs_merger}), we will regard a galaxy as a PSB only if it is selected as such based on its photometric properties in more than $1/3$ of the available projections (i.e. at least 6 out of 16).
-Changing the minimum number of projections ($5-8$ instead of 6) where a galaxy has to be selected as PSBs in order to contribute to their average properties only has a secondary effect on our conclusions.
+When computing the fractional contribution of PSBs among other galaxies (e.g., in Section~\ref{sec:discussion_impostor}), we consider all projections as independent and therefore every galaxy contributes to 14 entries in the final sample.
+To address average physical properties of PSBs (see, e.g., Figure~\ref{fig:PSBs_SFMS}) and the fraction of interacting systems (see, e.g., Figure~\ref{fig:PSBs_merger}), we will regard a galaxy as a PSB if it is selected as such based on its photometric properties in at least one of the 14 available projections.
+Changing the minimum number of projections (for instance, $3-5$) where a galaxy has to be selected as PSBs in order to contribute to their average properties only has a secondary effect on our conclusions.